-The diaphragm, a shallow silicone cap is a barrier method of birth control for females.
-Inserted deep within the vagina, the diaphragm creates a seal against the cervix to prevent sperm from entering the uterus.
-Spermicidal cream or jelly is applied onto the diaphragm before insertion to immobilize and kill sperm before they enter the uterus.
-Once professionally fitted by a healthcare provider, the diaphragm may be used repeatedly.
-The diaphragm should be checked annually during a gynecological exam and replaced every two years or when there are/or any signs of damage.
+The diaphragm, a shallow silicone cap, is a barrier method of birth control for people with vulvas.
+Inserted deep within the vagina, the diaphragm creates a seal against the cervix to prevent sperm from entering the uterus.1 Spermicidal foam, cream, or jelly is applied onto the diaphragm before insertion to immobilize and kill sperm before they enter the uterus.1 Once professionally fitted by a healthcare provider, the diaphragm may be used repeatedly.1 The diaphragm should be checked annually during a gynecological exam and replaced every two years or when there are any signs of damage.1

-A licensed clinician will fit each female with the proper size and style diaphragm.
-At the initial fitting, the clinician will have you practice inserting and removing the diaphragm yourself.
-Women who choose this birth control method should therefore feel comfortable inserting fingers their vagina and should be able to locate their cervix.
-The diaphragm needs to be rechecked once each year at a gynecological exam.
-Do not wear the diaphragm when arriving to appointments.
-You may need to schedule for another diaphragm fitting with your healthcare provider if you
+If you are interested in getting a diaphragm, you must obtain a prescription from a medical doctor or nurse.
+A fitting for the proper size and style of the diaphragm is necessary to receive a prescription.6 At the initial fitting, the clinician will have you practice inserting and removing the diaphragm yourself.
+Therefore, people with vulvas who choose this birth control method should feel comfortable inserting fingers into their vagina and should be able to locate their cervix.
+The fit and condition of the diaphragm must be rechecked once a year at a gynecological exam.6 You may need to schedule another diaphragm fitting with your healthcare provider if you:

 - experience pain or discomfort

-The diaphragm can be inserted hours before intercourse, but the efficacy of spermicidal cream or jelly reduces over time.
-If it has been more than six hours after the diaphragm was inserted or you have intercourse more than once, use an applicator to insert more spermicide deep into the vagina.
+A diaphragm can be inserted up to two hours before intercourse,1 but the efficacy of spermicidal foam, cream, or jelly reduces over time.
+If it has been more than two hours after the diaphragm was inserted or you have intercourse more than once, use an applicator to insert more spermicide deep into the vagina1.
 Be sure to leave the diaphragm in place as more spermicide is inserted.
-The diaphragm must remain in place for at least six hours after intercourse.
-Diaphragms should be removed at least once every 24 hours to avoid foul odor and toxic shock syndrome.
-Toxic shock syndrome is a rare but life threatening complication of various types of bacterial infections.
-Often toxic shock syndrome results from toxins that are released by staph or strep bacteria.
-If you experience a sudden high fever, low blood pressure, and vomiting contact your healthcare professional.
+The diaphragm must remain in place for at least six hours after intercourse.1 Diaphragms should be removed at least once every 24 hours to avoid irritation and infection, which could both lead to toxic shock syndrome.7 Petroleum jelly or other oil-based products should not be used on the diaphragm because these products can damage it and decrease its efficacy.5

-- Hold the diaphragm with the dome facing downward.
-Place about one tablespoon of spermicide into the cup.
+- Hold the diaphragm with the concave cup facing upwards.
+Place about one tablespoon of spermicide, possibly more or less depending on the instructions on the package of the diaphragm, into the cup.
 Spread it around the inside of the cup and along the edges.
-Do not place Vaseline, hand lotion, or oil-based lubricant along the diaphragm because these products do not protect against pregnancy and will damage the diaphragm.

 - With your other hand, spread the inner lips of your vulva.
-Carefully insert the diaphragm into the vagina with the hollow side facing upward.
-Push the diaphragm up the vaginal canal as far back as it will go until you reach the cervic.
+Carefully insert the diaphragm into the vagina with the hollow side facing up into the vaginal opening.
+Push the diaphragm up into the vaginal canal as far back as it will go until you reach the cervix.

 After removal, wash the diaphragm thoroughly with mild soap and warm water.
-Perfumed soaps and powders should not be used because they may weaken the rubber or cause vaginal infections.
-Allow the diaphragm to air dry.
+Perfumed soaps and powders should not be used because they may weaken the rubber or cause vaginal irritation or infections.5 Allow the diaphragm to air dry.
 The diaphragm should be stored in its plastic container in a cool, dry place.
-Though the rubber may become discolored or distorted over time, the diaphragm will remain effective.
-With proper care and use, one diaphram can last up to two years.
+With proper care and use, one diaphragm can last up to two years.1

 Advantages of the Diaphragm